Zero Party Data: Enhancing Customer Relationships With Consent

 Coined by Forrester in its Predictions 2019: B2C Marketing Report, zero-party data is a response to growing privacy concerns and regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 Zero-party data is a subset of first-party data, which refers broadly to all of the data a business collects directly from interactions with its customers.

 Today’s consumers have more power over their personal data, and companies need to make a commitment to consensual and transparent data collection processes—else they risk both reputational and financial damage.
-Rather than continuing to collect data with methods that skirt consent, companies are asking consumers to volunteer information about themselves as a clear and fluid value exchange: Zero-party data for one-to-one personalisation.
+Rather than continuing to collect data with methods that skirt consent, companies are asking consumers to volunteer information about themselves as a clear and fluid value exchange: Zero-party data for one-to-one personalization.

-Unlike second-party or third-party data, which provide marketers with implicit information based on observed consumer behaviour, zero-party data consists of explicit information that consumers freely and proactively share with brands through surveys, questionnaires, and other deliberate brand engagements.
+Unlike second-party or third-party data, which provide marketers with implicit information based on observed consumer behavior, zero-party data consists of explicit information that consumers freely and proactively share with brands through surveys, questionnaires, and other deliberate brand engagements.
 It might include preference insights, purchase intent, personal interests, and other information that consumers are willing to provide in exchange for more relevant brand interactions.

 Because zero-party data is owned by the consumer, it cannot be shared or sold to other parties without the consumer’s consent.
 Additionally, zero-party data requires “fluid” opt-in processes, meaning that a consumer can withdraw their consent at any time.